HSTRY 498 B: Colloquium in History

 Seminar Rules

 The structure of this class assumes that everyone will attend our weekly meetings and turn their assignments in on time.
 Some features of the course, such as the peer reviewing and presentations, really depend on your presence, participation, and timeliness in submitting assignments.
-I expect everyone to come to class and to make an effort to meet the deadlines.
-If you need to miss class, let me me (urbanski@uw.edu) as soon as possible.
+I expect everyone to come to class and submit assignments on time.
+If you need to miss a class, let me me know (urbanski@uw.edu) as soon as possible.

 Reading

-Our primary sources for each week will come from Ohlgren’s Medieval Outlaws; all other readings will be available as PDFs through the course website.
-You should complete the reading before class each week and bring it with you to class.
+You should complete the reading before class each week and bring it with you to class in some form.

 Reaction Papers